 'What is one thing you have learnt today that you can apply in your clinical practice?'
-'How do you plan to do that?'

 PEARLS Framework and Debriefing Script (Eppich & Cheng, 2015)

 Eppich & Cheng (2015) present a blended framework for healthcare debriefing called 'Promoting Excellence and Reflective Learning in Simulation' (PEARLS).
 The PEARLS debriefing framework recognises that most experienced educators merge various approaches into a single debriefing depending on the learning objectives and learner needs.
 These educational strategies include many of those already presented: